scop/bash-completion/doc/api-and-naming.md

 Variables and functions whose name contains a double underscore (`__`) anywhere in their name are private implementation details, not part of the stable API, and not intended to be used outside of their defining context.

+Functions with names prefixed with `_comp_xfunc_` are intended to be used through the `_comp_xfunc` function from files other than the one they are defined in.
+From the same file they can be used directly using their complete name.

 Function names start with an underscore in order to avoid them being included in completions of command names.
 (Except naturally when a command